coralproject/ask-docs/docs_dir/pillar/install.md

 * **MongoDB**: You can find instructions on installing MongoDB [on the MongoDB website](https://docs.mongodb.com/getting-started/shell/).
     * There are [instructions on importing sample comment data into MongoDB here](../../quickstart/mongodb)
 * **RabbitMQ**: You can find instructions on installing RabbitMQ [on the RabbitMQ website](https://www.rabbitmq.com/download.html).
-* **Xenia**: Xenia is a configurable service layer that publishes endpoints against mongo aggregation pipeline queries.
+* **Xenia**: Xenia is a configurable service layer that publishes endpoints against MongoDB aggregation pipeline queries.
 It is part of the Coral ecosystem.
 You can find instructions on how to install Xenia [here](../../xenia/install).

 ## Install Pillar from source